 The Smartwool Merino 150 Boxer Brief is an excellent choice and a classic pair of merino wool underwear.
 The fit is good, the material is soft and comfortable, and the construction is quality.
-The waistband is burly, but perhaps a bit overkill, yet it also maintains its elasticity over time better than most models we have ever tested.
-Overall, though, the Merino 150 is a good pair of underwear that will last.
-The only model we liked slightly better is the Outdoor Research Alpine Onset, our Editors' Choice winner.
-The OR pair has advantages in comfort and breathability but can't match the Smartwool's longevity.
+The waistband is burly.
+At first, it may seem like overkill, but it also maintains its elasticity over time better than most models we have ever tested after over a year of use.
+The fabric also breathes surprisingly well for how "wooly" it feels.
+This has become our favorite pair for the backcountry.
+Between the bomber waistband, the high-quality fabric, and the comfortable form, the Smartwool Merino 150 deserves our Editors' Choice Award.

 Smartwool Merino 150 Boxer Brief Review

 Compare prices at 3 resellers Pros: Durable, soft, good odor control

 Cons: Heavy, extra thick waistband